jimmytan/invoice/README.md

 ##Introduction
-Simple RESTFUL web service creates and search invoices.
+Simple RESTFUL web service creates and searches invoices.

 the project has three layers:
 Controller and service layer have its own object, validator, data converter